|Fall 2024 (September)

 - Application Checklist

-Please note that you are required to fulfill admission requirements as laid out by both Graduate and Postdoctoral Studies and the School of Computing Science.
+Please note that you are required to fulfill admission requirements as laid out by both Graduate Studies and the School of Computing Science.

 Admission to the graduate programs in computer science is competitive: only the best qualified applicants are offered a seat.
 Therefore, it is imperative that students familiarize themselves with the admission requirements in order to ensure they submit a strong application.